ajrgodfrey/ActionBook/BrailleRInAction/04b-NewGraphCommands.md

 ```

 Counting the number of points falling into each cell of the graphic and presenting the results as  a table would give the reader an impression of the density of those points.
 The grid lines added in this last figure were spaced uniformly, and chosen to split the region into a 4$\times$4 grid of sixteen cells.
 Refining the number of cells and the distributional assumptions for the grid lines should make it easier to understand the relationship between the two variables being plotted.
 Note that the general picture is what is sought, not the specific locations of every point.
-The number of points for the scatter plot in
+The number of points for the last scatter plot are counted by the `WhereXY()` command as follows:

 ```r